-The defending team has the opportunity place the penalty kubb where ever they want.
-Another rule that changes the game play is the stacking.
+The defending team has the opportunity to place the penalty kubb where ever they want.
+Another rule that changes the gameplay is the stacking.

 Stacking allows you to pile up the kubbs that hit each other in a course of throwing baton.
 This makes it easier to topple down the field kubbs.
 Opponents need to keep this thing in mind while placing the penalty kubb that it is at least one-baton length from King or corners.

 Since there is an equal distribution of batons to both teams then the tea having good throwers have a competitive advantage in knocking down the kubbs earlier.

 However informal games, there is no restriction in the number of players in each team and any member can leave the game whenever they feel bored.

 After reading the Kubb rules you might have realized that the winning Kubb game is not a rocket science.
 There is no hard and fast rule here except that you need to topple the Baseline Kubbs and Field Kubbs.
 Following them, if you succeed in toppling King, you are winner.

 If a King is toppled by a Kubb or a stick thrown, before all Baseline and Field Kubbs are toppled then the team throwing the stick loses and the victory goes to their opponents.

 Read more: Farkle Dice Game Rules: How to Play Farkle